 Payments should be made online through your UltraCamp account.

-Deposits are non-refundable and non-transferable.
+You can also find all important forms in your UltraCamp account.
+Deposits are non-refundable and nontransferable.

 If a participant cancels prior to 30 days before the start of your camper's session, any tuition paid above the \$50 deposit will be refunded.